Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

 The value (``True`` or ``False``) to set ``torch.backends.cudnn.benchmark`` to.
 If not specified, the value set in the current session will be unchanged.
-This flag is likely to increase the speed of your system if your input sizes don't change.
+Setting this flag to ``True`` is likely to increase the speed of your system if your input sizes don't change.
 However, if it does, then it will likely make your system slower.

 The speedup comes from allowing the cudnn auto-tuner to find the best algorithm for the hardware `[see discussion here]